 From bad weather to staffing shortages, it feels like airlines are canceling and delaying more flights than ever.
 The good news is there are things you can do to protect your money and time in the event of a cancellation or delay.
 Follow these tips to increase your odds of surviving or potentially avoiding the next airline meltdown.

 Why Do Flights Get Canceled or Delayed?

 Airlines cancel and delay flights for a variety of reasons.
-Air travel is finally approaching pre-pandemic levels, and airlines are still understaffed after laying off thousands of pilots, crew members, and other essential workers.
+Air travel is back at pre-pandemic levels, and airlines are still understaffed after laying off thousands of pilots, crew members, and other essential workers.
 It takes time to train and hire new pilots, so this is likely going to be an issue during busy travel periods in 2023 and into 2024.